SeaGriff/Graph-Orientations-and-Divisors/readme.txt

 their functorial aspects.
 Each instance is a dict relating edge labels in a domain CCS to edge labels in a codomain CCS, encoding a cyclic bijection (that is, an isomorphism of their matroids).

 Produces the signs associated with edges, which are used in functorially pushing forward orientations and divisors.
-Does the functorial pushforward.
+Computes both forms of pushing forward.

-Calculates rigidity.
+Checks rigidity, and when rigidity holds, computes the series fixing automorphism of the main theorem.

 Construction:
 OrCycMorphism(G, H, f)

 G and H: Two CCSes.

 f: A dict encoding (by edge labels) a cyclic bijection.
 If G and H in fact have such an f, it can produced by the command: f = Matroid(G).isomorphism(Matroid(H))